Burns Assessment

 The modified Parkland formula is the one most commonly used for directing initial fluid requirements.
 This purely acts as a guide, as every patient should be monitored closely and reassessed regularly to gauge their response to the administered fluid.

-The modified Parkland formula* describes the volume of crystalloid fluid (ideally Hartmanns solution) to be administered in the first 24 hours post-burn:
+The modified Parkland formula provides a guide for the volume of crystalloid fluid (ideally Hartmanns solution) to be administered in the first 24 hours post-burn:

 50% of the calculated volume is given within the first 8 hours post-burn, and the remaining 50% is given in the remaining 16 hours.